Biography: Ned B. Einstein

 - Authoring regular monthly columns on “Safety and Liability” for National Bus Trader magazine for more than a decade (ongoing), writing special full-length pieces for NBT, authoring regular monthly articles about crossing (“The Crossing Guy”) for four years for School Transportation News, submitting eight, full-length papers published by the American Public Transportation Association (APTA) in the Proceedings of several of its annual Bus and Paratransit Conferences, and serving as a member of APTA’s ADA-related Access Committee.

 - Serving as one of the initial instructors in the recently-formed National Motorcoach Academy, sponsored by the United Motorcoach Association.

-In the forensic arena, Mr. Einstein has participated, as an expert witness, in more than 60 lawsuits involving crossing incidents, more than 70 involving wheelchair and/or passenger securement, 20 molestation and assault cases, and hundreds of others (See Common Accident and Incident Scenarios).
+In the forensic arena, Mr. Einstein has participated, as an expert witness, in more than 100 lawsuits involving crossing and nearly 150 involving wheelchair and/or passenger securement, 20 molestation and assault cases, and hundreds of others (See Common Accident and Incident Scenarios).
 Among these cases: